oracle/weblogic-kubernetes-operator/site/apache.md

 ## Use the Apache load balancer with a manually created WebLogic Domain

-If your WebLogic domain is not created by the WebLogic Operator, you need to manually create and start all Kubernetes' artifacts for Apache Web Server.
+If your WebLogic domain is not created by the WebLogic Operator, you need to manually create and start all Kubernetes' resources for Apache Web Server.

   1. Create your own custom_mod_wl_apache.conf file, and put it in a local dir, say `<host-conf-dir>`.
 See the instructions in [Apache Web Server with Oracle WebLogic Server Proxy Plugin on Docker](https://docs.oracle.com/middleware/1213/webtier/develop-plugin/apache.htm#PLGWL395).